msobkow/server.markhome.msscf.msscf.cflib/README.md

 # server.markhome.msscf.msscf.cflib

+The logical domain server.markhome.msscf is not registered and hosted on the public internet, as this project is currently under internal development and virtually hosted in my own network.
+This code release is a preview, and I don't expect to be doing a production release until late 2026 to mid 2027.
+There is an incredible amount of code that needs refreshing and updating to fit my new visions of "how to internet."

-CFLib will provide the essential foundation classes for the project and the output source code, but releases will be incrementally done as the crufty old v2.13 code is refreshed and brought up to modern standards as v3.0 code.
+CFLib provides the essential foundation classes for the project and projects built using the output source code, but releases will be incrementally done as the existing v2.13 code is refreshed and brought up to modern standards for 3.0.